CausalAILab/ListConditionalIndependencies/README.md

 The following scripts are used to run experiments shown in Appendix E.

 1. Appendix E.1: Comparison of ListCI and two other algorithms - ListGMP and ListCIBF.
     - Running bnlearn instances (with varying projection levels) over three algorithms.
+The original bnlearn instances are available [here](https://www.bnlearn.com/bnrepository/).

     Try running the following command: